rascada/app/README.md

     port: number = 7000;
     msg: string = 'hello world';

-    constructor(io: Sockets, app: Express, server: Server) {
+    // we tell app to inject: socket.io, express and node http server constructor(io: Sockets, app: Express, server: Server) {
         app.get('/', (req, res) => res.send(this.msg));
         io.on('connection', this.io.bind(this));

-        server.listen(this.port);
+        // server have attached express, socket.io use it as well server.listen(this.port);
     }